vipickering/vincentp/_drafts/2017-08-01-cybernetics-and-the-modern-web.md

 Generally it is applied when the system incorporates a closed signalling loop.
 In essence, where action by the system generates some change in its environment, resulting in a change to the system in some manner, triggering a system change.
 This is sometimes referred to as a "circular causal" relationship.

+{% include diagrams/feedback-loop-basic.html %}

 Cybernetics is only concerned with modelling systems.
-It does not care about “how” or “why” (that is left to the field of User Experience Design where we are concerned).
+It does not care about “how” or “why”.

 Norbert Wiener focused on the relationship between message and response as a key element of Cybernetics, whether in humans or machines: